Hans Raj (approver): Jallianwala Bagh

 On the evening of 12 April 1919, as a result of the deportations of Kitchlew and Satypal, in addition to the protests over the Rowlatt Acts and the exclusion of Mahatma Gandhi from entering Punjab, Hans Raj arranged a meeting to be held the next day on 13 April at Jallianwala Bagh grounds.
 Seth Gul Mohammed, the son of a glassware merchant, helped Hans Raj organise the meeting.

 On 13 April, upon arrival of General Dyer and his troops, Hans Raj pleaded to those gathered to sit down.
 He attempted to assure the crowds that the troops would not shoot.
 Subsequently, 1650 rounds of ammunition were fired over ten minutes, in what came to be known as the Jallianwala Bagh massacre.
 Dyer had ordered the troops to fire at the unarmed crowds, resulting in many wounded and "most were shot in the back as they tried to run away.
 Many were trampled in the panic".
-An eye-witness statement by a Mr Girdhari Lal, who watched the event from his window which overlooked the Bagh described "there was not a corner left of the garden facing the firing line where people did not die in large numbers…blood was pouring in profusion".
+An eye-witness statement by Girdhari Lal, who watched the event from a window which overlooked the Bagh described "there was not a corner left of the garden facing the firing line where people did not die in large numbers…blood was pouring in profusion".
 Having survived the massacre, the following day Hans Raj, now in hiding, warned Mohammed that they were both under the threat of arrest should they be found.
 Mohammed later recalled that a week later, while he had been arrested and tortured, Hans Raj was being treated favourably at the police station.